All Episodes

 Thank you guys.

-I don't know if you want to go into detail about I have your tweet from 2021 showing your impression.
+I don't know if you want to go into detail about, I have your tweet from 2021 showing your impressions.

 So I don't know if you want to carry on with the details that I pulled up here.

-But I think well, I I think that you know, my my you've basically already addressed what I brought up earlier, and that's that I think that there's still ghosts in the machine, and I think that some of these old shadow bands and and lists and stuff, uh, there's still there's still little things in the machine there uh inside the cogs and the gears of the system that um that that still exist despite Elon Musk taking it over.
+And I think that some of these old shadow bans and lists and stuff, there's still little things in the machine there inside the cogs and the gears of the system that still exist despite Elon Musk taking it over.

-And I mean, I you know, I I look, I'm not a coder, okay?
+And I mean, look, I'm not a coder, okay?

-So I don't know the type of fine-toothed comb it would take to you know find and identify all this stuff, but I think it's pretty clear that it's there's something there.
+So I don't know the type of fine-tooth comb it would take to, you know, find and identify all this stuff.

-I don't really think we need I don't think we need much of a fine-toothed comb for this one.
+I don't really think we need, I don't think we need much of a fine-tooth comb for this one.

 Let's just be honest.

-Uh you know, if you talk a lot about Israel, and it you you mentioned genetics and uh Ethiopia, I believe you said.
+You know, if you talk a lot about Israel, and you mentioned genetics and Ethiopia, I believe you said.

-Uh that's a surefire way to be in the crosshairs of people that are gonna try to make your financial situation significantly more difficult.
+That's a surefire way to be in the crosshairs of people that are going to try to make your financial situation significantly more difficult.

-If you have a sizable voice, you will experience people trying to discredit you or to you know defame you, or really do anything to lessen your reach.
+If you have a sizable voice, you will experience people trying to discredit you or to defame you or really do anything to lessen your reach.

-And also, I see you don't have a check mark, and like it doesn't, I'm not telling you you get a check mark, I don't care.
+And also, I see you don't have a check mark and like it doesn't, I'm not telling you to get a check mark.

-It also, you know, adds like social credit and other things that you know with with the with 90,000 followers though, I can tell you you assuredly shouldn't be experiencing that.
+It also, you know, adds like social credit and other things that, you know, with 90,000 followers, though, I can tell you you assuredly shouldn't be experiencing that.

 And that's messed up.

-So uh something you I appreciate your contribution to the discussion.
+So something, I appreciate your contribution to the discussion.

 Just one last point.